levnagornov/my-learning/My_learning_OracleSQL.md

 ___

 `Substitution variables` - `&`
-If want to make a window promt to enter the value, just for ease of typing, no benefit in performance.
+If want to make a window prompt to enter the value, just for ease of typing, no benefit in performance.
 You can do it in `SQL Developer` or in `SQL*Plus`.
 `SQL*Plus` will show you verification lines.